2022 eruption of Mauna Loa: Closures, scientific impacts, and damage

 On the evening of November 28, a lava flow from the third fissure crossed the road leading to the Mauna Loa Observatory, disrupting power and access to the facility.
 This disruption has halted observations taken by carbon dioxide (CO2) measurement equipment that produces the famous Keeling Curve, a graph of CO2 accumulation in the atmosphere often used to show the role of human greenhouse gas emissions in climate change.
 Dr. Ralph Keeling, the scientist in charge of the program, said in early December that it would likely be at least several months before the equipment is restarted, and NOAA considered flying in a generator by helicopter in the meantime.
 Various other locations were scouted to provide replacement data, such as Haleakalā on the island of Maui.
 NOAA and the University of Hawaii eventually signed an emergency agreement to have the UH88 facility on Mauna Kea provide the missing atmospheric data until the Mauna Loa Observatory returns to operations.
 However, the eruption was expected to provide a wealth of scientific data, including lava samples, given the increased quality and quantity of instrumentation installed at Mauna Loa since the 1984 eruption.

 The Hawaii Department of Transportation announced a plan to close Hawaii Route 200, also known as the Daniel K. Inouye Highway or Saddle Road, between mile markers 8.8 and 21 should lava threaten the highway.
 As lava approached the highway on December 5, Governor Ige activated 20 members of the Hawai'i National Guard to assist with traffic control, among other eruption-related duties.
 The lava flows ended up traveling 16 miles, stopping 1.7 miles short of Saddle Road.
 After the eruption, the Hawaii Emergency Management Agency (HI-EMA) estimated the cost of damage to private infrastructure at $1.5 million.
 The cost of traffic enforcement and establishment of a viewing area came to $600,000.

 In the first week of 2023, a joint team from HI-EMA and the Federal Emergency Management Agency (FEMA) came to the island to assess damage to infrastructure.
 The assessment will be delivered to Governor Josh Green, who may use it to request a federal disaster declaration, allowing the state of Hawaii to recoup many eruption-related expenses from the federal government.

 Cultural & tourism

 The eruption, which began on Hawaiian Independence Day (in Hawaiian, Lā Kūʻokoʻa), was an event of cultural and spiritual significance for many Native Hawaiians.
 Mauna Loa's activity drew many visitors to the island, resulting in increased business for hotels, helicopter tourism agencies, and other businesses.
 During the first days of the eruption, thousands of spectators clogged Saddle Road before the government moved to restrict access for emergency responders as needed.
 An estimated 100,000 people used the newly-established viewing area over the two weeks of the eruption.

+The eruption almost interrupted the final phase of filming Apple TV+'s period drama Chief of War taking place in Kalapana.